icaroponce/appstore/README.md

 ## Contributing

 This module is quite new, and there's a lot to be improved and implemented.
-I intend to put here on docs a complete todo list soon, but meanwhile I do this, check the [`app-store-scraper`](https://github.com/facundoolano/app-store-scraper) out to have a good reference and idea of what the module should offer.
+I intend to put here on docs a complete todo list soon, but meanwhile I don't do this, check out the [`app-store-scraper`](https://github.com/facundoolano/app-store-scraper) to have a good reference and idea of what the module should offer.

-Feel free to fork it, enhance and send us a PR.
+Feel free to fork it, enhance and send a PR.